atteneder/glTFast/README.md

 Read the section *Materials and Shader Variants* in the [Documentation](./Documentation~/glTFast.md#materials-and-shader-variants) for details.

-## Roadmap

-Find plans for upcoming changes at the [milestones](https://github.com/atteneder/glTFast/milestones).

-## Motivation

-### Goals

-- Stay fast, memory efficient and small
-- Feature completeness
-  - Support 100% of the glTF 2.0 specification
-  - Support all official Khronos extensions
-  - Support selected vendor extension
-- Universally usable…
-  - …across all popular Unity versions
-  - …across all platforms and devices
-  - …across different project setups (all important render pipelines, GameObject or entity component system based, DOTS, Tiny, etc.)
-- Allow customization

-### Extended goals

-- glTF Authoring (create optimized glTFs from prefabs)
-- glTF Runtime Export

 ## Get involved

-Contributions like ideas, comments, critique, bug reports, pull requests are highly appreciated.
+Contributions in the form of ideas, comments, critique, bug reports, pull requests are highly appreciated.
 Feel free to get in contact if you consider using or improving *glTFast*.

 ## Supporters